- Issue: Defective cruise control switches

 Vehicle owners who wish to obtain more information about the recall should contact Ford at 1-800-392-3673.

 What to Do if You Were Injured in a Ford Vehicle Fire or Suffered a Substantial Property Loss

-Owners of the Ford vehicles who lost their vehicle due to fire and suffered additional significant property damage (such as the destruction of their house) or were injured in the fire are welcome to contact an attorney at Lieff Cabraser experienced in handling fire recall claims against Ford.
+Owners of the Ford vehicles who lost their vehicle due to fire and suffered additional significant property damage (such as the destruction of their house) or were injured in the fire are welcome to use the form below to contact Lieff Cabraser for a prompt and confidential evaluation of your case.
 There is no charge or obligation for our review of your case.

 You may also contact us by telephone toll free at 1-866-313-1973 and request to speak to Ford fire recall attorney Mark Chalos.
 We will also investigate vehicles made by other manufacturers that caught fire and led to an injury or significant property damage.